-That’s why you may choose a single headshots photographer who can present you with a combination of black and white and colour images.
-This is likely to be someone who uses a digital camera to capture images in colour that are then converted to black and white on the computer in post-production.
+That’s why you may choose a single headshot photographer who can present you with a combination of black and white and colour images.
+This is likely to be someone who shoots in digital, capturing images in colour that are then converted to black and white on the computer in post-production.

 As for the future...

 When I consider the years immediately ahead, I find it hard to envisage any scenario other than everyone working in full colour.
 Black may already seem old-fashioned to some, which is a shame – after all, it’s usually much more flattering than colour.

 In the meantime, I and other photographers like me will continue to produce actors’ headshots in both colour and black and white.
 Both ‘options’ undoubtedly have their strengths and uses, so why not look for a photographer who can draw upon both in producing the most beautiful headshots for you?